Sports minister wants sanctions after French soccer violence - WHIZ News

-The match was halted after a fan struck Marseille player Dimitri Payet on the head with a bottle filled with water in the fourth minute.
+The match was halted and then abandoned after a fan hit Marseille player Dimitri Payet on the head with a bottle filled with water in the fourth minute, with the score 0-0.

 “Dimitri Payet has my full support,” Maracineanu said.
 “We cannot allow players to be assaulted in this way.
 Such acts should result in an automatic stoppage of games at the very least.”

-Similar incidents have marred domestic soccer since the start of the season, many of them involving Marseille, and the French league said they are “destroying the image of the league in France and internationally.”
+Similar incidents have marred domestic soccer since the start of the season, many of them involving Marseille, and the French league said it is “destroying the image of the league in France and internationally.”

-In August, a match between Nice and the 1993 European champion was abandoned after fans threw projectiles and invaded the field.
+In August, a match between Nice and Marseille was abandoned after fans threw projectiles and invaded the field.
 Payet was also hit by a bottle in that game and threw it back at the supporters.
 Players and staff members were also involved in a brawl.
 Nice was subsequently deducted two points, with one point suspended.

 Earlier in the season, Montpellier fans threw projectiles at Marseille players with Valentin Rongier sustaining a cut to his lip.
-In September, Angers and visiting Marseille supporters invaded the pitch and fought.
+In September, Angers and visiting Marseille supporters ran onto the field and fought.

+Marseille, which is owned by American businessman Frank McCourt, also faced a mutiny of its own fans in January when a few hundred forced their way into the club’s training complex hours before a league game.
+After the incident, McCourt linked the violence to bigger society issues, comparing the supporters’ protests to the Jan.
+6 insurrection at the U.S. Capitol.

+Lyon said in a statement that the man who threw the bottle at Payet was identified via video-surveillance cameras and handed over to police after being removed by stewards.
+The seven-time champions insisted that the man was not a member of an official fan group and was not a season ticket holder.
+Lyon said it filed a judicial complaint against the individual and would like to ban him for life.

-According to L’Equipe newspaper, four people, including the man who threw the bottle at Payet, have been arrested following Sunday’s match.
+According to L’Equipe newspaper, four people have been arrested following Sunday’s match.

 The French league condemned the attack on Payet, adding that he was also on the receiving end of “insults of a discriminatory nature.”